perseids-project/GardenerPrototype/README.md

 <h1>Gardener Treebanking Self-publicaiton Platform</h1>

-So you have a bunch of treebanks, either made yourself, or done with a bunch of students.
-But what do you do with all these trees?
-Where do you put them?
-And how do my students point to them to show off the work they have done?

-Ideally this guide should help you self-publish a collection of treebanks (hosted on github).
+This guide should help you self-publish a collection of treebanks, and host them in a simple Jekyll-based blog via github pages.

-This guide is written so that someone with very little knowledge should be able to host a small site to display their treebanks.
+This guide is written so that anyone should be able to host a small site to display their treebanks.
 All we require is that you have a basic knowledge of how to use github, and control over your own treebanks.

 To publish your own treebank collection, follow the below instructions.